Teryn O’Brien Art & Movement

 It bears down on you.

-The Weight of sin, of darkness, of heartbreak.
+The Weight of darkness, of heartbreak.

 The Weight of death.
 The Weight of loss.